Phenomenology of a massive quantum field in a cosmological quantum spacetime: Quantum fields in quantum spacetimes

-In this section, we study quantum theory of a massive test field $\varphi$ on a quantum FLRW background.
-The background geometry is coupled to a massless scalar field $\phi$, which plays the role of {\em internal time} in quantum theory of geometry.
-In particular, we will reproduce the main results of Ref.~\cite{AJ:2013} in which an {\em irrotational dust} constitutes the matter sector of the geometry and plays the role of physical time in quantum theory: For quantum evolution of a given {\em massive} mode of the field, we will obtain a (quantum gravity induced) effective dressed background whose isotropy is broken for that mode.
+In this section, we study the quantum theory of a test field $\varphi$, both massless and massive, on a \emph{quantized FLRW background}, and compare it to the behavior of the same test field on a \emph{classical anisotropic Bianchi I metric}.
+In both cases, the background geometry is coupled to a massless scalar field $\phi$, which plays the role of the physical internal time.
+Hence, the background elements consist of the background spacetime and the massless field $\phi$ as the clock variable, while the test field $\varphi$ is propagating on this background spacetime.